E-learning on sustaining the elimination of child labour

 Some of the topics that will be covered by this E-learning course:

-• Module 1: What is child labour?
+• Week 1: What is child labour?
 How is it defined in international conventions, national law and in practice?
-The latest global estimates on child labour, focus sectors and regions, and the impact of COVID19
+The latest global estimates on child labour, focus sectors and regions.

-• Module 2: How to tackle child labour: what experience has demonstrated, examples of intervention models to address child labour through education and social protection; tackling child labour in agriculture.
+• Week 2: How to tackle child labour: what experience has demonstrated effective, examples of intervention models to address child labour through education and social protection; tackling child labour in agriculture.

-• Module 3: What can you/your organization do about child labour working alone or in cooperation or partnership with other actors; what are some example of partnership frameworks to accelerate and sustain efforts in view of the elimination of child labour.
+• Week 3: What can you/your organization do about child labour working alone or in cooperation or partnership with other actors; what are some example of partnership frameworks to accelerate and sustain efforts in view of the elimination

 Why should I join?